Corporate website of Orient Corporation

 Governance Structure Details

-The Company’s Board of Directors consists of 13 members in total, including nine Directors (excluding those who are Audit and Supervisory Committee Members) and four Directors who are the Audit and Supervisory Committee Members.
-The Company discloses the so-called skills matrix which lists knowledge, experience, abilities and other information of Directors while increasing the ratio of Independent External Directors to more than one-third of the Board of Directors, ensuring multi-faceted consideration and the objectivity and transparency of decision-making at the board.
+The Company’s Board of Directors consists of 11 members in total, including seven Directors (excluding those who are Audit and Supervisory Committee Members) and four Directors who are the Audit and Supervisory Committee Members.
+Additionally, the Company discloses the so-called skills matrix, which lists knowledge, experience, abilities, and other information of Directors, while increasing the ratio of Independent Outside Directors to a majority of the Board of Directors.
+By appointing the Board Chairperson, Mr. Tetsuo Iimori, who is a Non-Executive Director, the Company ensures multi-faceted deliberation and the objectivity and transparency of decision-making at the Board.

 Based on the provisions of the Articles of Incorporation, the Board of Directors delegates part of decisions on important business execution (excluding matters stipulated in each item of Article 399-13, paragraph (5) of the Companies Act) to the President and Director.
 This makes decisions on management more prompt and enables the Board of Directors to focus on priority deliberation matters and better discuss matters such as formulating management policies and management strategies.